 Walnut desk with hidden slide out shelf

 We did two of those desks.
-The initial demand was for an extension similar to those of the olds desks of the 60s.
+The initial demand was for an extension similar to those of the olds desks of the 60's.
 We chose to hide ours in a drawer.
+They act as an additional work surface.

 Making the most of an unused alcove